minziran/Distributed-System-Principle/Assignment2/Readme.md

 Here, we do DataWatch
 on the broker leader.
 If it is down, an election is carried out to select a new leader broker.
-We use keyboard interrupt to terminate broker1, the current leader and the new leader broker, broker3 is elected as the new broker.
+We used a keyboard interrupt to terminate broker1, the current leader and then the new leader broker, broker3 is elected as the new broker.
 In this case, the data transmission can be continued.

 **Effort of Teammates**
-In this assignment, we collaboratively finish all the work.
+In this assignment, we collaboratively finished all of the work.
-Ziran is responsible for embedding the kazoo code inside the broker script for star topology with broker and final writeup; Xiaoxing modified the Mininet script for new topologies and Robert is for subscriber and dealt with bus topology and writeup.
+Ziran is responsible for embedding the kazoo code inside the broker script for star topology with broker and final writeup; Xiaoxing modified the Mininet script for new topologies and Robert modified subscriber, bus topology, and writeup.

 **Reference:**